clementeaf/nestJS-api-test/README.md

 ## Features

 - GitHub Integration: Monitor GitHub repositories and receive real-time updates on new commits.
-- Authentication: Secure your API endpoints with OAuth 2.0 authentication using GitHub as an identity provider.
-- WebSockets: Get real-time notifications about new commits using WebSocket communication.
 - Swagger API Documentation: Explore and interact with the API using the built-in Swagger UI.

 ## Table of Contents